The Québec maritime Blog

 Hiking buffs might want to push further and take on “La Grande Traversée” which runs through the park on 110 kilometres (70 miles).
-This stretch is part of the International Appalachian Trail (IAT), which extends from Mount Katahdin, Maine to Cape Gaspé in Forillon National Park of Canada, and stretches over 850 kilometres in the Gaspé Peninsula.
+This stretch is part of the International Appalachian Trail (IAT), which extends from Mount Katahdin, Maine to Cape Gaspé in Forillon National Park, and stretches over 850 kilometres in the Gaspé Peninsula.

 If I was completely charmed by Parc national de la Gaspésie, Forillon National Park left me absolutely speechless.

 The huge cliffs stretching into the Gulf of St. Lawrence are what first impressed me.
 The rock face is impressive, and I could not help thinking that this is the tip of our continent.

 Forillon from the Mont-Saint-Alban trail © Tanya Paquet

 I was also struck by the history witnessed here in Forillon.
 It’s hard to imagine that this wild territory was once home to hundreds of fishermen in the 19th and early 20th century.
 A visit to the heritage site of Grande-Grave is a must to learn more about their unusual lifestyle.